szabgab/slides/python/lists.md

 * First return the sequences containing only ACTG.
 The above string can will be changed to **['ACCG', 'C', 'GTTACTGGGC', 'TTGT']**.
 * Then sort them by lenght.
 Expected result: **['GTTACTGGGC', 'ACCG', 'TTGT', 'C']**

-* What if the original string contains more than on type of foreing elements? e.g. **'ACCGXXTXXYYGTTQRACQQTGGGCXTTGTXX'**.
+* What if the original string contains more than on type of foreign elements? e.g. **'ACCGXXTXXYYGTTQRACQQTGGGCXTTGTXX'**.
 Can you do the same?
 * Expected output: **['TGGGC', 'ACCG', 'TTGT', 'GTT', 'AC', 'T']**